JeffML/VulnMap/README.md

 ## Search

-You can search by IP or Description.
+You can search by IP or Description (3 characters minimum).
 Partial searches are supported.
 Search results will be shown highlighted at the top of the table.

 # TO RUN